Normie Rowe: Variety

-Although his pop career was now effectively over, Rowe was able to fall back on the training from his dance hall days and he began to concentrate on a varied career playing the club and hotel circuit as well as making TV performances, where he became a popular attraction on variety programs like The Don Lane Show and The Mike Walsh Show.
-He continued to record through the 1970s, 1980s and 1990s.
-He switched to the Astor Records label in 1975 and had considerable success with the single "Elisabeth", which won the "Best Song" category at that year's Tokyo Music Festival.
+Although his pop career was effectively over, Rowe was able to fall back on the training from his dance hall days, and began to concentrate on a varied career playing the club and hotel circuit, as well as making TV performances.
+He became a popular participant on variety programs such as The Don Lane Show and The Mike Walsh Show.
+Continuing to record through the 1970s, 1980s and 1990s, he switched to Astor Records in 1975, and had considerable success with the single "Elizabeth", which won the "Best Song" category at that year's Tokyo Music Festival.

 Theatre and television

-In the 1980s Rowe began to expand his career into acting and musical theatre.
+In the 1980s, Rowe began to expand his career into acting and musical theatre.
 He studied at the Sydney's famous Ensemble Theatre and took roles on stage and TV, including an extended role in the TV soapie Sons & Daughters.
-In 1987 he won great acclaim in his central role of Jean Valjean in Cameron Mackintosh's Sydney production of the musical Les Misérables.
+In 1987, he won great acclaim in his central role of Jean Valjean in Cameron Mackintosh's Sydney production of the musical Les Misérables.

-Among other musical roles in the 1980s and 1990s, Rowe played the lead role on the recording, and in the world premiere concerts of a new Australian musical, Cyrano de Bergerac, which he helped develop, played Daddy Warbucks in Annie, Freddy Trumper (the American) in Chess, and Juan Perón in Evita.
+Among other musical roles in the 1980s and 1990s, Rowe played the lead role in the world premiere concerts and on the associated recording, and of a new Australian musical, Cyrano de Bergerac, which he helped develop.
+He played Daddy Warbucks in Annie, Freddie Trumper (the American) in Chess, and Juan Perón in Evita.
 One of the highlights of his career was his appointment as a Member of the Order of Australia (AM) for services to Vietnam veterans, the entertainment industry and the community.
-Normie has had a long association with many charity and community groups, with his major concern being the welfare of children.
-He is a long-serving member of Variety Clubs of Australia, for which he is now a National Ambassador, and he has won several awards for his work with them, including 1996's 'Heart and Soul of Variety' award.
+Rowe has had a long association with many charity and community groups, his major concern being the welfare of children.
+He is a long-serving member of Variety Clubs of Australia, for which he became a National Ambassador, and he won several awards for his work with them, including 1996's "Heart and Soul of Variety" award.

-Rowe remained a popular attraction at clubs, corporate functions and on the "rock-&-roll revival" circuit in the 1990s.
-He also kept up regular appearances on TV variety shows.
-This led to one infamous incident in 1991 that briefly took him back into the headlines.
-During a forum on republicanism on the Midday Show with Ray Martin he was involved in an on-air melée with Sydney journalist and talkback-radio host Ron Casey.
-Notorious for his highly controversial comments on immigration and other issues, Casey enraged Normie with his remarks about his service in Vietnam and Normie confronted Casey by shoving him.
-Casey flew out of his chair and punched Rowe hard enough to knock Rowe backwards.
-In 1998, Casey and Rowe re-united, filming a TV commercial for Bushell's tea where the Midday incident was reflected upon.
+In the 1990s, Rowe remained a popular attraction at clubs, corporate functions and on the rock-&-roll revival circuit.
+He also kept up regular appearances on TV variety shows, which led to one infamous incident in 1991 that briefly took him back into the headlines.
+During a forum on republicanism on the Midday show with Ray Martin, he was involved in an on-air melée with Sydney journalist and talkback-radio host Ron Casey.
+Notorious for his highly controversial comments on immigration and other issues, Casey enraged Rowe with remarks about his service in Vietnam, which led to Rowe shoving him.
+Casey jumped out of his chair and punched Rowe hard enough to knock him backwards.
+In 1998, Casey and Rowe re-united, filming a TV commercial for Bushells tea in which the Midday incident was reflected upon.